FIFA 20 gamer gets Messi and Ronaldo in one unbelievable Ultimate Team pack | Goal.com

 Whether is was blind luck or divine intervention, it's clear Manuel will be hard to dethrone as the luckiest FIFA 20 player this year.

-FIFA 20 was only released in September but last month reached 10 million players with 450 million matches played and 1.2 billions goal already scored in the game as of October 15.
+FIFA 20 was only released in September but last month reached 10 million players with 450 million matches played and 1.2 billion goals already scored in the game as of October 15.

 The Ultimate Team mode remains a key part of the FIFA franchise with EA Sports' most recent Team of the Week featuring the likes of Juventus defender Matthijs de Ligt and Inter striker Romelu Lukaku.